of Homes Sold

 Below are answers to common questions buyers have when considering property in Las Vegas, from pricing and communities to lifestyle and investment factors.

-Las Vegas offers high-rise condominiums, single-family homes in master-planned communities, custom luxury estates, golf course properties, and new construction developments.
-Options range from entry-level residences to multimillion-dollar properties in gated enclaves.
+Las Vegas offers single-family homes in master-planned communities, high-rise condominiums, custom luxury estates, golf course properties, and new construction developments.
+Options range from entry-level residences under $400,000 to multimillion-dollar properties in gated enclaves like Queensridge and Southern Highlands.

 Yes.
-Communities like Summerlin, Southern Highlands, Inspirada, and Skye Canyon offer structured neighborhood planning, parks, retail access, and in many cases, guard-gated security.
+Summerlin, Henderson, Southern Highlands, Inspirada, and Skye Canyon all feature master-planned living with parks, retail access, top-rated schools, and in many cases guard-gated security.
+These communities consistently hold strong property values over time.

 Las Vegas is located in Southern Nevada, approximately four hours from Los Angeles and near the Arizona and Utah borders.
 The city sits within the Mojave Desert and is surrounded by mountain ranges, including the Spring Mountains to the west.